Vigraha of Lord Anjaneya sculpted on the rock sanctified by Sri Rama.

 On the day chosen (Virodhikruth Samvatsara Shravana krishna paksha dwitiya - 1671 A.D.), thousands of people had congregated in Manchale to see this rare event of a person entering a Brindavan alive.
 Guru first performed his daily pooja to the Moola Rama and then addressed his disciples.

-Guru then took his veena and started to sing the famous song,"Indu Enege Govinda" set in Bhairavi raga.
+Guru then took his veena and started to sing the famous song, "Indu Enege Govinda" set in Bhairavi raga.
 Just like in his previous avatara as Vyasaraja, in this avatara also the blue darling of Brindavan in the form of an icon danced to the melodies of His darling who was going to enter the Brindavan.
 For some time he was in meditation, shining with a rare brilliance.
 His hands stopped moving the japamala.
-That was the sign and his disciples started arranging slabs upto his head.
-As per Guru's earlier instructions they placed a copper box containing one thousand two hundred saligramas.
+That was the sign and his disciples started arranging slabs up to his head.
+As per Guru's earlier instructions, they placed a copper box containing one thousand two hundred saligramas.
 Then they placed the covering slab over it and filled it with earth.
 Thus Guru left his mortal coil to enter the eternal blesses.

 Temple of Lord Hanuman